UNRULYEON/advo-kit/README.md

 ### Develop

+A certificate is required to run the project.
+Generate one with [`mkcert`](https://github.com/FiloSottile/mkcert).
+Make sure to be in the root of the project when generating so the certificates will be placed there.
 To develop all apps and packages, run the following command:

 ```
 cd advo-kit